Team7dot3/sat/README.md

 The Makefile includes various commands for compiling the source code.

 ```
+make           # cleans and compiles the source
-make        # cleans, compiles, and runs the program with input 'txt/input.txt'
+make solve     # cleans, compiles, and runs executable with 'txt/input.txt'
-make debug  # cleans, compiles, and runs the program in DEBUG or LOG mode
+make debug     # cleans, compiles the source with DEBUG/LOG mode
-make sat    # compiles source
+make test      # cleans and compiles the source with testing code
-make sat_d  # compiles source in DEBUG or LOG mode
+make testrun   # cleans, compiles source with tests, and runs the executable against 'bin/unit_txt.0'
-make solve  # runs executable with 'txt/input.txt'
+make diff_test # cleans, compiles, and runs executable with generated tests and compares output with minisat
+make rebuild   # cleans and rebuilds the project
 make clean     # removes executables, and temporary files
 ```

 # To Run